factorial-io/php-cross-domain-proxy/README.md

 On the client-side, when performing cross-origin requests:

-1. Make `url` point to the `proxy.php` script
+1. Make `url` point to the `proxy.php` script.
-2. Set the HTTP header `X-Proxy-URL` to whatever URL you're calling, for example `http://api.example.com/some/path`
+2. Set the HTTP header `X-Proxy-URL` to whatever URL you're calling, for example `http://api.example.com/some/path`.

-All parameters and HTTP headers (except `Cookie`, `Host` and `X-Proxy-URL`) will be used to recreate the request and performed server-side by the proxy.
+All parameters and HTTP headers (except `Cookie` and `Host`) will be used to recreate the request and performed server-side by the proxy.
 When complete it will mirror the response, including headers, and return it to the client-side script more or less as if it had been called directly.